 Illinois Institute of Technology establishes an account for each of its students for the purpose of charging tuition and fees, room and board, and other applicable university charges.
-Students can access their account information directly online by logging into the MyIIT portal (my.iit.edu) and looking under the Finances tab.
-Students can navigate to the "Manage My Student Account" channel and click on "Manage My Account."
+Students can access their account information directly online by logging into the MyIIT portal (my.iit.edu) and clicking on the Manage My Account icon located in the menu bar.
 Students may view their charges, due dates for these charges, payments, and credits from financial aid at any time.